benSlaughter/allotment/README.md

 ## Using Allotment with Cucumber

-If you are using Cucumber you can record each scenario, and report the results to the console, add this line into your env.rb file:
+If you are using Cucumber you can record each scenario.
+Add this line into your env.rb file:

 ```ruby
 require 'allotment/cucumber'
 ```

 ## Using Allotment

-Allotments main features are: the ability to record performance of ruby blocks; and record from point to point.

 Require Allotment at the start of your code: